Flowminder/FlowKit/docs/source/developer/adr/0012-claims-role-scope-rework.md

 **Consequences**
  - Much faster and more lightweight building of tokens
  - Flowauth frontend can now be used on lower-capability machines
- - Loss of fine-grained control over query permissions
+ - Less fine-grained control over query permissions
+    - This does have the knock-on effect of reducing the decision space to a more managable size,perhaps leading users to make meaningful decisions about scopes within a role instead of defaulting to 'all'.
- - Users can't be grouped anymore (roles supercede group functions)
+ - Users can't be explicitly grouped anymore (roles supercede group functions)
+ - Scopes cannot be assigned directly to users anymore.